Vyral/base-template/_posts/2020-06-03-what-are-the-pros-and-cons-of-buying-and-selling-in-todays-market.md

 At the end of the day, it comes down to what you’re comfortable with. **There is no right or wrong answer.** However, right now sellers are getting top dollar, and buyers are having decreased competition compared to what is usually going on at this time of year.

-If you have any questions for me about what’s going on or about anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions for me about what’s going on or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.